chenaciousD/website/content/projects/PMLearnings/index.md

 You can apply a "big tent" approach across the product development cycle.
 Here are a few ways I brought people into my tent at Juniper Square:
 - `Welcome ideas from all sources` Open yourself up to ideas from all parts of the organization.
 Create a process that invites participation and engagement.
 - `Telegraph your voice` The PM is a very well positioned role because it by definition is networked across sales, success, support, engineering etc. Making sense of these signals is step one but evangelizing your synthesis is even more important.
 People need to know where you stand.
-- `Multiply your voice with missionaries` Ideas become stronger when they are not only conveyed by you but also repeated by others.
-Provide artifacts or create moments where you can leverage others to promulgate your ideas.
+- `Multiply your voice with missionaries` Ideas become stronger when they are not only conveyed by you but also repeated by influential nodes within your organization.
+Provide artifacts or create moments where you can leverage others to accelerate your ideas.

 ## Build trust through better reporting 🔎